Pettit Splash Zone Epoxy Compound

 This item is eligible for free shipping

-The Splash Zone kit is Pettit's emergency repair solution.
-Utilizing Splash Zone Compound A-788, a two part 100 percent solids epoxy that applies like putty, Splash Zone seals, fills, patches or builds metals, wood, concrete, fiberglass and steel.
+The Splash Zone Epoxy kit is Pettit's emergency repair solution.
+Utilizing Splash Zone Compound A-788, a two part 100 percent solids epoxy that applies like putty, this epoxy patching compound seals, fills, patches or builds metals, wood, concrete, fiberglass and steel.
 It can be used to repair boat hulls, buoys, seawalls and docks.
 Pettit Emergency Repair Kit epoxy cures to an extremely hard coating which is abrasion and impact resistant.

 USE